Super Tuesday Exit Polls: Nearly 3 in 10 voters decided in last few days

 Liberal voters make up 62 percent of the electorate, with 26 percent of the total electorate identifying as very liberal and 36 percent identifying as somewhat liberal.
 Thirty-seven percent of the Super Tuesday electorate in those 12 states identify as moderate or conservative.

-As Democratic voters decide whether to annoint Sanders, who considers himself a democratic socialist, their standard-bearer, Democratic voters in California, North Carolina, Tennessee and Texas all view socialism more favorably than unfavorably.
+As Democratic voters decide whether to anoint Sanders, who considers himself a democratic socialist, their standard-bearer, Democratic voters in California, North Carolina, Tennessee and Texas all view socialism more favorably than unfavorably.

+Health care remains the top issue for Democrats voting in those 12 states.
+Forty percent of Democratic Super Tuesday said health care was the most important issue to their vote, with climate change and income inequality at 23 and 22 percentage points respectively, with race relations the top issue for 9 percent of the electorate.